Drascombe Lugger: Operational history

 David Pyle and David Derrick completed a voyage from England to Australia during 1969 and 1970 in the Drascombe Lugger Hermes.
 The boat was a standard production model with a raised foredeck and other minor modifications built at Kelly and Hall's boatyard in Newton Ferrers, by John and Douglas Elliott.

 In the early 1970s, Ken Duxbury sailed his Lugger Lugworm around Greece, and then back to the UK.
 He wrote three books about his experiences.

 From 1978 and 1984, Webb Chiles almost completed an open boat circumnavigation of the world in his two Luggers Chidiock Tichborne I and Chidiock Tichborne II.
 He started the trip in California with Chidiock I and crossed the Pacific Ocean, the Indian Ocean and entered the Red Sea.
 In the Pacific near Vanuatu, the boat capsized in heavy weather and then drifted for two weeks, as he was unable to bail it out.
 After becoming damaged in the Red Sea the boat was seized by the Saudi Arabian government and Chiles was arrested on suspicion of being a spy.
 After being released Chiles had a new Lugger, Chiddiock II, shipped to him in Egypt and he restarted the voyage.
 He sailed back south to intercept his previous track and then turned towards the Suez Canal and passed into the Mediterranean Sea and into the Atlantic to La Palma in the Canary Islands.
 Leaving the boat there to visit Tenerife, he returned to find that the boat had capsized on her mooring during a storm.
 With the loss of much of his gear, Chiles decided to end his open boat circumnavigation attempt.

+Reception

 A review in Small Boats Magazine by Audrey and Kent Lewis stated, "We think the Drascombe Lugger is one [of] the most versatile small boats ever built."

 A 2008 review by John Kretschmer in Sailing Magazine, noted the boat's stability and ability to deal with high winds by reducing sail.
 He wrote, "Luggers have pleasant lines, with a nice sheer and comfortable seating.
 A bronze stemhead, wood gunwales, Sitka spruce mast and a set of belaying pins at the base of the mast give the boat a bit of a salty air."
 He concluded, "Should I say you really shouldn't take off to Tahiti on your Lugger?
 Well, you shouldn't.
 They are unballasted, open boats.
 But they come with such good manners and are endowed with so much enjoyment you may find yourself heading that way.
 Don't say I didn't warn you."